-In evaluating the business of the Company and making investment decisions, you should carefully consider the risks described below, which may affect future results, together with all of the other information included or incorporated by reference in this Form 10-Q, the Company's Annual Report on Form 10-K for the twelve months ended April, 30, 2010 and the other filings of the Company made from time to time with the Securities and Exchange Commission.
+In evaluating the business of the Company and making investment decisions, you should carefully consider the risks described below, which may affect future results, together with all of the other information included or incorporated by reference in this Form 10-Q/A, the Company's Annual Report on Form 10-K for the twelve months ended April, 30, 2010 and the other filings of the Company made from time to time with the Securities and Exchange Commission.
 The risks and uncertainties described below are those that the Company currently believes may materially affect its business, results of operations, financial condition, cash flow, future prospects, ability to pay liabilities and trading price of the Company's shares of common stock.
 The below description includes any material changes to and supersedes the description of risk factors associated with the business previously disclosed in "Part II, Item 1A - Risk Factors" of the Company's Annual Report on form 10K for the twelve months ended April 30, 2010.
-Additional risks and uncertainties that Nuvilex is unaware of or that it currently deems immaterial also may become important factors that affect its business, result of operations, financial condition, cash flow, future prospects, ability to pay liabilities and row of or that it currently deems immaterial also may become important factors that affect its business, result of operations, financial condition, cash flow, future prospects, ability to pay liabilities and trading price of the Company's shares of common stock.
+Additional risks and uncertainties that Nuvilex is unaware of or that it currently deems immaterial also may become important factors that affect its business, result of operations, financial condition, cash flow, future prospects, ability to pay liabilities and trading price of the Company's shares of common stock.
 Nuvilex's common shares involve a high degree of risk and should be purchased only by investors who can afford a loss of their entire investment.
 Prospective investors should carefully consider the following risk factors concerning the Company's business before making an investment.